Marathon (video game): Legacy

 Gaming historians have referred to Marathon as the Macintosh's answer to the PC's Doom, i.e. a first person shooter killer app.
 In 2012, Time named it one of the 100 best video games ever released.

 In 1996, Bungie completed a port of Marathon to Apple's short-lived Pippin video game console.
 The port was released as part of Super Marathon, a compilation of Marathon and Marathon 2: Durandal which was published and distributed by Bandai rather than Bungie themselves.
 Super Marathon bears the distinction of being the first console game developed by Bungie, predating Oni and Halo: Combat Evolved.

 In 1999, Bungie released the source code of Marathon 2, which enabled the development of an open-source enhanced version of the Marathon 2 engine called Aleph One.
 Though initially only M1A1 (a "total conversion" to M2s engine) could be used to play the first Marathon, Aleph One eventually gained native M1 asset support.
 Aleph One allows Marathon to be played on modern versions of Windows, macOS, Linux, and other platforms.
 It also extends multiplayer to work over the Internet via TCP/IP.

 In 2000, Bungie was bought by Microsoft, financially fueling the Halo franchise.
 The concepts of an AI working with an armed player character continued from the roots laid out in the Marathon series.

 In 2005, Bungie released the assets for the game trilogy as freeware.

-An Aleph One-based port of Marathon for Apple's iPhone and iPad was released for free (with in-game purchases) on the iTunes App Store in July 2011.
+An Aleph One-based port of Marathon for Apple's iPhone and iPad was released for free (the in-game purchase feature is only used to donate to the developer) on the iTunes App Store in July 2011.

+On May 24, 2023, Bungie released a teaser trailer for a multiplayer reboot of Marathon, set in 2850 and described as a sci-fi PvP extraction shooter.
+It will be released for the PlayStation 5, Xbox Series X and Series S, and PC.

+On May 11, 2024, the original game was released on Steam.